Climate financial crisis: Can we contain it? – DW – 12/11/2023

 And it's costing companies — and the public — a fortune.

-The earlier phaseout plan could lose operating companies €11.6 billion ($12.5 billion), according to a 2022 study of Dresden University.
+The earlier phaseout plan could lose operating companies €11.6 billion ($12.5 billion), according to a 2022 study by Dresden University.

-That's unrealized profits for companies that invested in the energy infrastructure, betting on a longer lifespan, plus potential income lost for investors that bought stock in the utility companies.
+That's unrealized profits for companies that invested in the energy infrastructure, betting on a longer life span, plus potential lost income for investors who bought stock in the utility companies.

 But Germany's example is only a drop in the bucket.
 Globally, up to 50% of the currently used and planned fossil fuel-dependent power plants would have to be phased out earlier than their planned lifetime to limit climate change to below 2 degrees warming.
 Taking only coal into account, this represents assets worth between $150 billion and $1.4 trillion.

 Making exact assessments of the size of the problem is difficult because it remains unclear which path policymakers will take.
-And what should be included in estimates?
-The value of minerals left in the ground?
+And what should be included in estimates — the value of minerals left in the ground?
 Unrealized company profits?
-Or even combustion engines that won't be of use anymore?
+Or even combustion engines that will no longer be of use?

 "The problem with fossil fuel is that it's worth between $16 trillion to $300 trillion, depending on how you calculate.
-So it's massive," says Joyeeta Gupta, an economics professor of Amsterdam University.
+So it's massive," said Joyeeta Gupta, an economics professor at the University of Amsterdam.
 But this industry is also the base for a huge pile of financial wealth.

 Pension funds deeply exposed to fossil fuel industry